heikkilevanto/beertracker/manual.md

 a phone.

 The first three input fields are normally not visible.
-There is a little up-arrow next to the comment box, clicking on that will show the fields.
+There is a little up-arrow next to the rate pull-down, clicking on that will show the fields.

 ### Date
 Usually you can leave this empty, the system defaults to the current date.
 If